djjtyn/WhatGame/README.md

 ## User Stories
 As a user I have finished playing my most recent computer game and am interested in finding a new game to play.
 I can use this website to find suggestions for which games to play and which games to avoid to help me make my next choice of game to play.
 As a user I have just finished playing a computer game which I thought was very good.
 I want more people to be aware of how good the game is in the hope that more people might play it.
 I can choose to add a review on the site in which I can give my opinions and rating on the game to encourage others to play the game.
-As a user I have just finished playing a computer game which I thought wasn't very enjoyable.
-I want more people to be aware of how bad an experience I had playing this particular videogame.
-I can choose to add a review on the site in which I can give my opinions and rating of the game to help influence others to avoid the game.
+As a user I have just finished playing a computer game which I thought wasn't very enjoyable.I can choose to add a review onthe site in which I can give my opinions and rating of the game to help influence others to avoid the game.
 As a user I am leaving a review of a game which I played but I notice that the console which I played the game on isn't listed as an option in the add review form choices.
 I can choose to add the platform to the website so I can select it and allow others to select it if they are leaving a review of a game which is played using the same console.